Skip to main content

 Peter Forcelli, who earned his master's in healthcare administration in 2015, sitting at a kitchen table in a buttondown dress shirt.

-Courses & Curriculum Career-focused online healthcare administration classes
+Courses & Curriculum Online master's in healthcare administration classes for an impactful career

 Our rigorous curriculum was developed by well-respected practitioners and aligns with standards from both the Association of University Programs in Health Administration (AUPHA) and Healthcare Leadership Alliance (HLA).
 It's regularly reviewed by an advisory board comprised of healthcare professionals across the industry to reflect the industry's latest developments.